Site icon Bia review

 Disadvantages:

-Best Use: Use Preset Manual when you need precise color correction in complex lighting conditions or when shooting under mixed lighting sources.
+Best Use: Preset Manual when you require precise color accuracy in complex lighting conditions, or under mixed lighting sources.

 How to Set White Balance on the Nikon D5100